josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 <Warning>
-SvelteKit's routing syntax will be changing soon.
+SvelteKit's routing syntax will be changing in an upcoming version.
 When it does, I'll update this post as quickly as possible to correct the obsolete info.
-If you happen to find this post during that awkward overlap, my apologies.
+Check <a href="https://kit.svelte.dev/docs/routing#pages">the SvelteKit routing docs</a> to be sure.
 </Warning>

 If you've ever recommended a favorite book, movie, or TV show to a friend who didn't enjoy it at all, you know exactly how I felt when I saw this message from a colleague: